Fractal-Dex/contracts/readme.md

 ---

-This is the veNFT contract, an ERC721 contract that hold Fractal tokens and provide the NFT with the lock.
+This is the veNFT contract, an ERC721 contract that hold Token tokens and provide the NFT with the lock.

 The veNFT info is used in gauges/bribe system to pay user rewards.